vinceskahan/junk/README.md

   * for a pip installation, this is the user you use for the venv

 * the remote server account needs to be configured to accept the 'public' key from the WeeWX account
-  * $HOME/.ssh/authorized_keys file needs an entry for the WeeWX account's public key
+  * `$HOME/.ssh/authorized_keys file` needs an entry for the WeeWX account's public key

 * the WeeWX user needs to trust that the remote server is indeed the desired remote server, and not a man-in-the-middle
-  *  the remote computer's 'host' key needs to be in the WeeWX account's $HOME/.ssh/known_hosts file
+  *  the remote computer's 'host' key needs to be in the WeeWX account's `$HOME/.ssh/known_hosts` file

-* at that point, you need to edit `weewx.conf` to set up the `[RSYNC]` stanza, then restart weewx
+* at that point, you need to edit `weewx.conf` to set up the `[RSYNC]` stanza, then restart WeeWX

 ## How To Set It Up

-This is an example of setting up passwordless ssh for weewx's rsync uploader.
+This is an example of setting up passwordless ssh for WeeWX's rsync uploader.

 In this test:
  * the local host is a mac mini named 'mini'
  * the local user is 'vince' with home directory '/Users/vince'
  * the remote host is named 'pi4jr'
  * the remote user is 'pi' with home directory '/home/pi'
- * we're specifying uploading the local weewx HTML_ROOT's public_html tree to the remote path '/home/pi/from_mac_mini'
+ * we want to upload to the remote path '/home/pi/from_mac_mini'
  * this example names the keypair 'id_weersync_test'

 ### (1) Log in as the WeeWX user on the WeeWX computer